 The village of Faga'alu is situated in one of the watersheds that does not meet ASWQS, and is therefore on the AS-EPA 303(d) list of impaired waters (American Samoa Environmental Report 2010).
 The parameters that cause Faga'alu to fail the ASWQS are total Nitrogen, total Phosphorous, Turbidity, Dissolved Oxygen levels and bacteria (Enterococcus) counts.
-Faga'alu village is acutely aware of some of these issues, particularly turbidity, and are motivated to address this as well as seeking assistance outside of the village to protect their resources.
+Faga'alu village is acutely aware of some of these issues, particularly turbidity, and is motivated to address this as well as seeking assistance outside of the village to protect their resources.

-This village plan for watershed management in Faga'alu was developed by the village community, in collaboration with local and federal resource partners using information collected from community workshop and participatory tools used to identify key threats to the watershed.
+This village plan for watershed management in Faga'alu has been developed by the village community based on information collected from community workshop and participatory tools used to identify key threats to the watershed.
 The plan is a guide to the village to improve management of the resources within the watershed in an adaptive management.
 It is also a guide to better inform the resource partners on how to support and provide resources to manage the village watershed.
 The village has the ownership of this plan and will work collaboratively with the resource partners to facilitate and implement activities in the plan.